tytydraco/yessleep/out/Theres_a_woman_in_my_house_who_tells_me_how_she_died.md

 I look to the spirit, perhaps my guardian angel or just another lost victim like me, for guidance or encouragement or assistance.
 But she is gone.
 I am alone.

-As if on instinct, at the moment the midnight maiden vanishes, my mind goes to my baby, on the other side of this wall.
+As if on instinct, at the moment the midnight maiden vanishes, my mind goes to my baby in the other room.
 But this time there is no crying.
 There is nothing.

 I turn back to the window and stare out.
 I’m so tired, like I haven’t slept for days, and my body aches and longs for rest.